-- Clearing the cutoff restores power to the oven heating elements. - The oven chamber temperature must be below the High Limit cutoff setting before clearing the cutoff. - Always verify it is safe to resume heating before clearing the High Limit cutoff.
+- Clearing the cutoff restores power to the oven heating elements. - The oven chamber temperature must be below the High Limit cutoff setting to clear the cutoff. - Always verify it is safe to resume heating before clearing the High Limit cutoff. - 1.
+Push the Reset button. - The alert screens will flash 2 additional times before the oven controller ends the cutoff.